 Our Farm Program

-Road to Independence, a 501(c)3 pre-vocational training program, was created in June 2011 to provide a wider variety of opportunities and experiences for individuals with differing abilities.
+Road to Independence, a 501(c)3 pre-vocational training program, was created in June 2011 to provide a wider variety of opportunities and experiences for individuals with differing cognitive and physical abilities.

 We offer empowering opportunities on a local farm where we strive to improve communication and listening skills, as well as self-awareness in an outdoor setting with an emphasis on following proper procedures.
 We provide specific instruction in our horticultural and non-riding equine segments.
 As skills are practiced and mastered, self-confidence levels rise, and formally unemployable individuals are now better prepared for employment and community involvement.
 We see our pre-vocational training program as a starting point on the road to independence and a productive life within the community for individuals with differing abilities.